-The Student Union is a gathering place for all students at Capital; however, our gatherings are now at a respectable socially distanced platform.
-In addition to a comfortable lounge area with computers and printers.
+The Student Union is a gathering place for all students at Capital, and there is ample room to socially distance from others as needed.
+In addition, there is a comfortable lounge area with computers and printers.
 The Student Union also has several dining options.
 The Center for Global Education, the University Post Office, and the Office of Student and Community Engagement are all housed in this building.